leakko/my-portfolio-CAA/README.md

                 </li>
                 <li>
                     Talking abput the blockquote, we align its text in the center, we set the left quote image as a background-image in the top-center, we add some space inside the blockquote box to make it bigger.
-                    Finally, we set the position to relative to control the position of absolute positioned nested elements better.
+                    We set the position to relative to control the position of absolute positioned nested elements better.
+                    Finally we make the font a little bigger.
     <pre>
         <code>
             blockquote {